tomwallis/PsyUtils/README.md

 ## Contributions

 Thomas Wallis wrote these functions based somewhat on shared code used in Matlab by Peter Bex's lab at the Schepens Eye Research Institute.
 I also borrowed some stuff from the scikit-image package.
-Function abstraction, pythonic niceness and other sweet programming improvements are provided by David Janssen.
+Function abstraction, pythonic niceness and other sweet programming improvements were implemented by David Janssen.

 ## Thanks To